 Displaying page 1 of 3

 As part of the £22 million JISC Digitisation Programme, access to this resource, via the publisher's server, has been purchased in perpetuity on behalf of UK Higher and Further Education institutions and Research Councils.
-This catalogue entry covers the period 1 August 2013 to 24 March 2014 for which period no access fees are due.
-Access fees will be due from April 2014 onwards.
+This catalogue entry covers the period 1 August 2013 to 31 July 2014 for which no access fees are due.
+Access fees will be due from August 2014 onwards.
 Institutions can now cross search over 3 million pages from approx. 70 national and regional newspapers in 19th Century British Library Newspapers Parts 1 and 2.

 As part of the £22 million JISC Digitisation Programme, access to this resource, via JSTOR, is free to UK Further and Higher Education institutions, Research Councils, publicly funded Schools, publicly funded Libraries, publicly funded Archives and Record Offices within the UK, and the Foreign and Commonwealth Office Library until 31/07/2019.
 An access fee may apply after this date.
 This programme is providing online access to some of the most significant collections of 19th century pamphlets held in UK research libraries.
 The digitisation of some twenty six thousand paper copy pamphlets, has created over one million page images that focuses on the political, economic, and social issues that fuelled the great Parliamentary debates and controversies of the 19th century.